OlegPlatonov/dgl-spt/README.md

-# Fine-Grained Urban Traffic Forecasting on Metropolis-Scale Road Networks
+# Metropolis-Scale Road Network Datasets for Fine-Grained Urban Traffic Modeling

 # Installation
 To install all packages, you need to install `conda` package manager.
 Then, run the following commands: